You are here:

 Instructor: Carla Mulford

 How does fiction work?
 How does it differ from other genres in how it works?
 These are some of the questions we will consider by reading novels that offer stories about the coming of age of the central characters.
-Formally, these coming of age novels are sometimes called by the German term, Bildungsroman.
-We will read four novels from the twentieth and twenty-first centuries.
-All four of the novels will enable us to consider the theme of coming of age in the American West.
-Notably, three of the four novelists are of Native descent, so we will be able to compare settler versus indigenous concerns, as well.
-By the end of the semester, we will aim to assess whether coming of age narratives changed across time or whether these narratives seem to have had a fairly stable set of generic qualities.
-The novels we will read include: Larry McMurtry, Horseman, Pass By (1961); James Welch, Fools Crow (1986); Linda Hogan, Solar Storms (1995); and Louise Erdrich, The Round House (2012).
+Becoming an adult is challenging enough, but how to cope with that challenge when facing significant moral dilemmas – this forms part of our concern.
+We will read three novels from the twentieth and twenty-first centuries.
+All three novels enable us to consider the challenges faced in the American West.
+Notably, two of these novelists are of Native descent, enabling us to examine issues faced by both settlers and indigenous peoples.
+By the end of the semester, we will assess whether the genre of Bildungsroman changed across time or whether it seems to have had a fairly stable set of generic qualities.
+The novels we will read include: Larry McMurtry, Horseman, Pass By (1961); James Welch, Fools Crow (1986); and Louise Erdrich, The Round House (2012).
 Written work includes three relatively short papers (about 4 pages each).
 Active engagement, including class participation, matters (and counts) in this class.
+This course is a general humanities course, and it suits the other cultures requirement, as well.

 General Education: Humanities (GH)